Pairing Eleventy with Htmx and Deno

 3 minute read • 730 words

-As a quiet fan of the work of Zach Leatherman and also static site generation in general, when finally having the time to explore on my own I immediately jumped into the world of Eleventy and the fantastic community surrounding it.
+As a quiet fan of the work of Zach Leatherman and also static site generation in general, when finally having the time to do so, I jumped at the chance to explore the world of Eleventy and the fantastic community surrounding it.

 pic of a cute dinosaur